kimsama/Unity-GoogleData/README.md

     }

-Next, you need a ScriptableObject derived class which serializes data from google spreadsheet and to Unity Editor.
+Next, you need a ScriptableObject derived class which serializes data from google spreadsheet to Unity Editor.
+Note that whenever Unity builds it calls component's OnEnable() so it is reinitialized even the data already has all its values.
+Not to this happen, it should be checked that only it is initialized in the case of the data is null, mostly on its first time downloading from google spreadsheet.

 	public class MySpreadSheet : ScriptableObject
 	{